 It’s easy to list the seemingly never-ending ways to worsen indoor air quality, but what can you do to improve it?
 Controlling the sources of indoor air pollution is a valuable first step.
 Also known as source control, actively minimizing pollution sources in the first place is the easiest way to boost air quality.

 The essential part of healthy home practices is turning healthy home ideas into healthy home habits.
 It is crucial to practice these tips regularly and make them a routine part of your home life.
 Just like striving for a better sleep schedule or clean eating, striving for a healthier home means consistency is key.
-Plus, viewing them as habits makes them like of a chore and more like a health-conscious choice.
+Plus, viewing them as habits makes them less of a chore and more like a health-conscious choice.
 Here are a handful of helpful habits for better home health and air quality!

 2. Pass on Air Fresheners

 While a refreshing smell seems helpful, air fresheners certainly are not.
 The aerosol sprays and plug-in spritzers actually worsen indoor air quality.
 Not only do they not remove pollutants or contaminants from the space, they aren’t actually removing odors either.
 They simply mask odors.
 It’s a temporary fix at best.
 As a result, air fresheners actually add particles to the air.
-This is a problem considering many air fresheners’ ingredients list contain potentially hazardous chemicals.
+This is a problem considering many air fresheners’ ingredient lists contain potentially hazardous chemicals.